 When talking about the causes of TB, Mycobacterium tuberculosis is the main cause.
 It is a small, aerobic, non-motile bacillus.
-Though, these are the scientific terms which usually become difficult for people to understand and acknowledge.
+Though, these are the scientific terms that usually become difficult for people to understand and acknowledge.
 So, adding further details about explaining it will be the high lipid content of this pathogen accounts for many of its unique characteristics.
 It divides every 16 to 20 hours, which is an extremely slow rate compared with other bacteria, which usually divide in less than an hour.
 MTB can withstand weak disinfectants and survive in a dry state for weeks.
 In nature, the bacterium can only grow within the cells of a host organism, but M. tuberculosis can be cultured in the laboratory.

 - Weakened immune system

-- Travelling or living in certain areas
+- Traveling or living in certain areas

 - Poverty and substance use